vlaaad/vlaaad.github.io/_posts/2019-03-29-questionable-marks-in-clojure.markdown

                " ●"))])
 {% endhighlight %}

+In my experience I've seen more uses of such keywords as data identifiers than as predicates.

-## Sometimes Do: Keywords
+## Sometimes Do(?): Keywords
-I think an exception here would be a keyword that corresponds to predicate function:
+I think an exception here could be a keyword that corresponds to predicate function:
 {% highlight clojure %}
 {:width 20
  :height 40
  :big? #(<= 100 (* (:width %) (:height %)))}
 {% endhighlight %}
-Destructuring it will give you a `?`-ending predicate that you can call and get an answer.
+Destructuring it will give you a `?`-ending predicate that you can call and get an answer, which makes sense

-Questions?
+What do you think?